-- Outside of the Uganda Demographic and Health Surveys, this is the first study to document estimates of the number of children facing developmental challenges in rural Uganda using the UNICEF 10-item Early Childhood Development Index (ECDI). - The study involved a relatively large populationrepresentative sample of caregivers recruited from rural communities in eastern Uganda. - The study could not include a nationally representative sample as was done in the Uganda Demographic and Health Surveys due to logistical constraints. - Another limitation of this work is that the ECDI was designed for a wide age range (36-59 months), and given the dynamic nature of development this wide age bracket makes it difficult to determine whether high ECDI scores reflect one's developmental skills or normal growth and maturation.
+- Outside of the Uganda Demographic and Health Surveys, this is the first study to document estimates of the number of children facing developmental challenges in rural Uganda using the UNICEF 10-item Early Childhood Development Index (ECDI). - The study involved a relatively large population-representative sample of caregivers recruited from rural communities in eastern Uganda. - The study could not include a nationally representative sample as was done in the Uganda Demographic and Health Surveys due to logistical constraints. - Another limitation of this work is that the ECDI was designed for a wide age range (36-59 months), and given the dynamic nature of development this wide age bracket makes it difficult to determine whether high ECDI scores reflect one's developmental skills or normal growth and maturation.

-childhood development (ECD) in human pg, current estimates show that more than 249 million children (43%) younger than 5 years of age in low-income and middle-income countries (LMICs) may not reach their developmental potential due to extreme poverty, adversity and stunting.^{3-5} Without effective interventions, this loss of potential will negatively impact families and societies.
+Protected by copyright, including for uses related to text and data mining, childhood development (ECD) in human capital development is well documented, ≥ current estimates show that more than 249 training, million children (43%) younger than 5 years of age in low-income and middle-income countries (LMICs) may not reach their developmental potential due to extreme poverty, adversity and stunting.3-5 Without effective simi interventions, this loss of potential will negatively impact families and societies.

-To be able to identify and implement costeffective programme to optimise ECD in these settings, population-based estimates of the number of children who are not developing gives appropriately are needed.
-Although previous studies have provided estimates of ECD status in different parts of the world,^{6-10} there is still limited data on ECD for young children in low-resource countries such as Uganda, especially those living in rural areas.
-Further, the majority of child development studies tend to characterise children's developmental abilities based on mean values.^{7 8} Although this approach has increased our knowledge permitted under CC BY-NC.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+To be able to identify and implement costeffective programme to optimise ECD in these settings, population-based estimates of the number of children who are not developing g appropriately are needed.
+Although previous studies have provided estimates of ECD status in different parts of the world,6-10 there is still limited data on ECD for young children in low-resource countries such as Uganda, especially those living in rural areas.
+Further, the majority of child development studies tend to characterise children's developmental abilities based on mean values.
+Although this approach has increased our knowledge